elekram/ag-disk-imager/README.md

 ## Usage

 Drop ag-disk-imager.ps1 into a folder with with a **manifest.json** (see below for details), **wim**, **drivers** and **unattend** folders then simply run the script.
 AG will generate required folders as required and guide the user on its first run depending on how the manifest.json is configured.
 At a minimum, you will need to provide a Windows image and reference it in the **manifest.json**.
 Drivers and unattend files are optional.

+You can also specify a custom diskpart script file (diskpart /s [filename]) using the optional **disklayout** key for a task in the **manifest.json**.
+Script files need to be placed in a folder called 'custom-disk-layouts'.
+AG will check the folder for the specified file and if found apply the custom disk/partition layout.

 ## Introduction